LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.288.3
+*Released*: 14 February 2023
+- Issue 47257: Cannot delete samples from a grid that has a filter applied
+  - make sure setSnapshotSelections() is called before selectionKey based call to getCrossFolderSelectionResult()

 ### version 2.288.2
 *Released*: 14 February 2023
 - Issue 47303: fix bad URL redirection from SamplesCreatedSuccessMessage